tzeikob/javascript-patterns/foundational/callback/README.md

 });
 ```

 To sum up, a callback called synchronously blocks the current code until the operation completes, where an asynchronously called callback returns control back immediately and completes, given the result, at a later event loop cycle.
-In any use case mentioned above, there is no syntactic difference which means that the intent of the callback should always be explained in the documentation of the API.
+In any use case mentioned above, there is no syntactic difference which means that the intent of the callback should always be explained in the documentation of the API about the synchronous or asynchronous manner the callback is called.

-## Implementations ##

-Below you can find various trivial or real-world implementations of this pattern:

-* [factorial](factorial.js): calculate the factorial of a given non-negative integer number
-* [mapper](mapper.js): a trivial implementation of the `Array.prototype.map` method

 ## Considerations ##